In This Article

 Because of the above, if you plan on using eToro, you don’t actually need a NEO wallet.

-If you’re not looking to just trade but also to buy and hold NEO, then you can purchase it from these exchanges:
+If you’re not looking to just trade but also to buy and hold NEO, then you can purchase it from other exchanges:

 How Can I Buy NEO with a Credit Card?

 You can buy NEO directly from CEX.IO using a credit card.
-Register an account on CEX.IO and link your card on the Card page, once it’s linked, you’ll be able to make instant fiat deposits in USD, EUR, GBP, or RUB then convert it to NEO.
+Register an account on CEX.IO and link your card on the Card page.
+Once it’s linked, you’ll be able to make instant fiat deposits in USD, EUR, GBP, or RUB, then convert them to NEO.

-As always, I suggest that you withdraw your funds from the exchange once you’ve purchased your coins.
+As always, I recommend withdrawing your funds from the exchange after you’ve purchased your coins.
 It’s always considered best practice to have full ownership of your coins in a wallet that gives you control over your private keys.

-Once the coins are safely in your wallet, you’ll have successfully completed the process of buying NEO.
+Once the coins are safely in your wallet, you’ll have completed the process of buying NEO.

 On the other hand, I’ve seen many projects come and go in the past few years, and while NEO’s token remains pretty robust, no one can really say what the future holds for it.